-Pickled veggies can really take any bland dish up a notch- pickled cucumbers, onions and yep- Even beets!
-They lend your sandwiches, salads, tacos and a lot of other dishes a nice punch of flavor, and a different texture.
+Pickled beets can really take any bland dish up a few notches!
+They lend your sandwiches, salads, tacos and a lot of other dishes a nice punch of flavor, and a cool crunchy texture.

-What’s best is the fact that they’re crazy easy to make as well, and that’s exactly why I’m here with a quick pickled beets recipe.
-Btw, they made awesome gifts as well!!
+What’s best is the fact that they’re crazy easy to make as well, and that’s exactly why I’m here with this quick pickled beets recipe.
+Btw, they make awesome gifts as well!!

-Pretty much an easy job here.
-Beets keep really well for a long period of time but will have telltale signs of when they might be a bit old.
+Pretty easy job here.
+Beets keep really well for a long period of time but will have tell-tale signs of when they might be a bit old.
 Here are some helpful hints to look for when purchasing beets:

 – medium-sized and very firm